Amniocentesis [en Español]

 - You want to know for sure if your baby has a certain health problem.
 This may help you decide early whether you want to continue your pregnancy or make plans to care for a sick child.

-- You or the baby's father carries an abnormal gene that is known to cause a disease, such as Tay-Sachs disease, sickle cell anemia, or cystic fibrosis.
+- You or the baby's father carries an abnormal gene that is known to cause a disease.
+These diseases include Tay-Sachs disease , sickle cell anemia , and cystic fibrosis .

 - You or the baby's father has a family history of a genetic disorder or birth defect.